 |I am a scholar, teacher, and activist: Professor of Education and Human Development at Colby College in Waterville, Maine; co-founder of Hardy Girls Healthy Women, SPARK Movement, and Powered By Girl.|

-where I develop curricular materials, evaluate programs, and oversee the online media literacy and activism campaign, Powered By Girl.
-In 2010 with Hunter College and CUNY Professor of Social Welfare and Psychology, Deborah Tolman, I initiated the Sexualization Protest Action Resistance Knowledge (SPARK) Summit and movement, a growing coalition of partners and thought leaders united in their determination to challenge the sexualization of girls and to work collectively to demand girls’ rights to embodiment and to healthy sexuality.
+For HGHW, I develop curricular materials, evaluate programs, and oversee the online media literacy and activism campaign, Powered By Girl.
+In 2010 with Hunter College and CUNY Professor of Social Welfare and Psychology, Deborah Tolman, I initiated SPARK movement, a growing intergenerational coalition of activists, partners, and thought leaders united in their determination to challenge the sexualization of girls and to work collectively to demand girls’ rights to embodiment and to healthy sexuality.